How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Generate a legally proper Demand Promissory Note for Connecticut that covers all required terms under Connecticut promissory note law.
 Fill in your loan details and download your completed, ready-to-sign Demand Promissory Note as a professional PDF.

 Connecticut law governs promissory notes with specific usury limits and enforcement rules that safeguards both lender and obligor.
 The usury limit in Connecticut is 12% maximum.
-Lenders have 6 years to file suit to collect on a promissory note in Connecticut.
+For a demand note in Connecticut, the 6-year limitation period runs from the date demand for payment is made.
 Connecticut law requires 3 specific elements in a valid promissory note.

 Connecticut Promissory Note Requirements